How secure are the doors to your business? Maybe it’s time to look at your options for better safeguarding the entries and exits.

 Types of Security Doors

-The term security door often refers to an exterior door, but it can also mean an interior door that needs to be secure – say to an inner office where important documents or assets are kept.
+The term security door often refers to an exterior commercial door, but it can also mean an interior door that needs to resist entry – say, one leading to an inner office where important documents or assets are kept.
 These doors are often of steel, and may be installed with some of the secure features mentioned above for exterior doors.

 Fire doors are another type of security door.
-Doors receive their fire rating based on the length of time they are able to contain a fire.
+Doors receive their fire rating based on how long they are able to contain a fire.
 While steel doors are generally considered best for preventing the spread of fire, fiberglass and even wood doors may be built in such a way as to be fire retardant.
-For instance, wooden doors have a mineral core but are encased in a wooden veneer.
+For instance, wooden doors may have a mineral core encased in a wooden veneer.

 Give Sacs Doors and Gate Corp. a call and a consultant can help you put together a system that will make your entryways, interior doors and fire doors more secure.